Grawnya/fastAPI-refresher/README.md

 - `pip install fastapi-users[sqlalchemy]` - to deal with user authnetication adn authorisation through a self made profile (non MS for Entra ID)
 - `pip install imagekitio` - to deal with images in app, but normally with S3 bucket
 - Create env vars for imagekit and get the private and public key along with the URL from the "Developer Options" page.

+## Notes for Creating API
+- JavaScript Object Notation (JSON)/python dicts or pydantic objects are the only things your methods should return
+- Make sure in right folder if running `python main.py`, which calls on `app.py`